-FOREIGN LIMITED LIABILITY PARTNERSHIP
+FOREIGN LIMITED LIABILITY PARTNERSHIPS

-Section 1101.
-Law Governing Foreign Limited Liability Partnership.
-Section 1102.
-Statement of Foreign Qualification.
-Section 1103.
-Effect of Failure to Qualify.
-Section 1104.
-Activities Not Constituting Transacting Business.
-Section 1105.
+- Section 1101.
+Law Governing Foreign Limited Liability Partnerships. - Section 1102.
+Statement of Foreign Qualification. - Section 1103.
+Effect of Failure to Qualify. - Section 1104.
+Activities Not Constituting Transacting Business. - Section 1105.
 Action By [Attorney General].

 SECTION 1101.
-LAW GOVERNING FOREIGN LIMITED LIABILITY PARTNERSHIP.
+LAW GOVERNING FOREIGN LIMITED LIABILITY PARTNERSHIPS.

-- (a) The laws under which a foreign limited liability partnership is formed govern relations among the partners and between the partners and the partnership and the liability of partners for obligations of the partnership. - (b) A foreign limited liability partnership may not be denied a statement of foreign qualification by reason of any difference between the laws under which the partnership was formed and the laws of this State. - (c) A statement of foreign qualification does not authorize a foreign limited liability partnership to engage in any business or exercise any power that a partnership may not engage in or exercise in this State as a limited liability partnership.
+- (a) The laws of the State or other jurisdiction under which a foreign limited liability partnership is formed or created govern relations among the partners and between the partners and the partnership, and the liability of partners for obligations of the partnership. - (b) A foreign limited liability partnership may not be denied a foreign registration statement of foreign qualification by reason of any difference between the laws of another jurisdiction under which the partnership is formed or created and the laws of this State. - (c) A foreign registration statement of foreign qualification does not authorize a foreign limited liability partnership to engage in any business or exercise any power that a limited liability partnership may not engage in or exercise in this State as a limited liability partnership.